pjleonard37/c3testing/README.md

-# patternsandbox
+# C3Testing
-A sandbox for exploring JS patterns.
+A sandbox for exploring C3.